Reticulmz/ManiaStarReducer/README.md

 # ManiaStarReducer
 Takes an osu!mania beatmap and fixes any found star rating inflated patterns.

 When calculating star rating, osu!mania considers the density of notes to be a huge factor of difficulty.
 However, this can easily be abused by short and close LN (Mania Hold) patterns.
-It does not correctly reflect the difficulty of the map, causing the star rating to be heavily inflated.
+It does not correctly reflect the difficulty of the map, causing the star rating and performance points to be heavily inflated.

 **What exactly do you consider an inflated pattern?**